-Evalulating the Latest Smoking Alternative: Electronic Cigarettes
+Evalulating Alternative: Electronic Cigarettes as a Smoking Alternative

 If you have lung disease and you're a smoker, you undoubtedly know the importance of breaking the cigarette habit.
 You may even have tried to quit smoking before but to no avail.
 Could electronic cigarettes—also known as e-cigarettes—be the answer?